 This beverage is all the rage right now, but it can have extra sugars — so be mindful of that as well.

 Most providers recommend pregnant women stay away from alcoholic beverages during pregnancy.
 Some do say it is OK in small amounts.
 Be sure to talk to them about it.
+I have a whole post on if you can drink wine during pregnancy.

 Dairy Products or Milk are most often fine during pregnancy as long as they don’t bother you.
 Just because you liked a particular beverage before pregnancy doesn’t mean that you’ll love it when you’re pregnant.